alebcay/awesome-shell/README.md

 * [goto](https://github.com/iridakos/goto) - A shell utility for navigation to aliased directories supporting auto-completion
 * [has](https://github.com/kdabir/has) - `has` helps you check presence of various command line tools and their versions on path
 * [how2](https://github.com/santinic/how2) - `how2` finds the simplest way to do something in a unix shell.
 It's like `man`, but you can query it in natural language.
+* [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line
 * [hhighlighter](https://github.com/paoloantinori/hhighlighter) - Colorize words in a command output
 * [hr](https://github.com/LuRsT/hr) - `<hr />` for your terminal
 * [hss](https://github.com/six-ddc/hss) - An interactive parallel ssh client featuring autocomplete and asynchronous execution